dexie/dexie-website/docs/Tutorial/Best-Practices.md

 ~~[Dexie.Promise](/docs/Promise/Promise) is ES6 and A+ compliant, meaning that you can use any favourite promise together with Dexie.
 However, within transactions, DO NOT use any other promise implementation than Dexie.Promise!
 Otherwise the effective transaction will be gone.~~

 This part is no more relevant with Dexie 2.0.
-Instead, make sure to use the **global** promise (window.Promise) everywhere (don't use an imported Promise from a 3rd part Promise lib.
-You may use a Promise polyfill for old browsers like IE10/IE11, but just make sure to put it on window.Promise in your page bootstrap.
 Instead:

 ### 4. Stick to using global Promise within transactions!

+Make sure to use the **global** promise (window.Promise) within transactions (don't use an imported Promise from a 3rd part Promise lib.
+You may use a Promise polyfill for old browsers like IE10/IE11, but just make sure to put it on window.Promise in your page bootstrap.

 #### OK:
 ```javascript